 Choose a whole piece or pieces with skin (if possible) among the best fruits to lose weight.
 “It is important that the fruit is not very ripe and needs to chew a little,” advises the nutritionist.
 Another good suggestion is to mix yoghurt with fruit, take nuts, which “have a very high satiety power and a shallow glycemic index” but in doses of 20 or 30 grams and always toasted or natural (not salted, not fried, still with honey).

 Eat Mindfully and More Slowly

 Eating foods that require shelling—shellfish—chewing and shredding slows the eating pace in small cutlery containing a smaller amount of food.
-You must try to eat in at least 20 minutes, never less in a quiet and pleasant atmosphere and good company.
+You must try to eat in at least 20 minutes, never less in a quiet and pleasant atmosphere and with good company.
 Drink liberally – sparkling water with a few drops of lemon juice and ice to reduce appetite.
-And you must try to relieve nervousness and anxiety by listening to soft music (classical, jazz, soul, or blues) or taking relaxing infusions of valerian or lemon balm, which also help you fall asleep quickly if taken at night.
+And you must try to relieve nervousness and anxiety by listening to soft music (classical, jazz, soul, or blues) or taking relaxing valerian or lemon balm infusions, which also help you fall asleep quickly if taken at night.

-You should consume daily: 4 to 6 servings of whole grains (pasta, rice, and bread), two servings of vegetables, three fruits, 3 to 6 servings of 10 mL olive oil, 2 to 4 servings of milk and dairy products, and 4 to 8 servings of water.
-And throughout the week: 3 to 4 servings of fish, lean meat, poultry and eggs, 2 to 4 servings of legumes and 3 to 7 servings of nuts.
+You should consume daily 4 to 6 servings of whole grains (pasta, rice, and bread), two servings of vegetables, three fruits, 3 to 6 servings of 10 mL olive oil, 2 to 4 servings of milk and dairy products, and 4 to 8 servings of water.
+Throughout the week: 3 to 4 servings of fish, lean meat, poultry, and eggs, 2 to 4 servings of legumes, and 3 to 7 servings of nuts.
 In addition, a glass of red wine or beer from time to time and 30 minutes of sport every day.
 If we can do it with these exercises that lose weight, we have largely achieved the goal of losing a little weight and staying fit.